 A detailed description of the expected social and economic impacts of the actions in this amendment are contained elsewhere in Section 4, and in Sections 5 and 6, which are incorporated herein by reference.
 Current and future amendments are expected to add to this cumulative effect.
-Snapper Grouper Amendment 15B proposes to prohibit the sale of baglimit caught snapper grouper species for those who do not hold a federal commercial permit for snapper grouper.
-This would eliminate the ability of the recreational angler to subsidize the cost of a fishing trip through the sales of snapper grouper, and may therefore, decrease recreational demand.
-This action would have more pronounced effects on the for-hire sector which often uses the sale of bag-limit caught fish to pay crew members.
-The cumulative impacts of eliminating the ability to sell bag limit caught snapper grouper and the restrictions on red snapper specifically in this amendment could be perceived as being significant to this sector.
+Snapper-grouper Amendment 15B prohibited the sale of bag-limit caught snapper-grouper species for those who do not hold a federal commercial permit for snapper-grouper.
+This eliminates the ability of the recreational angler to subsidize the cost of a fishing trip through the sales of snapper-grouper, and may therefore, decrease recreational demand.
+This action has a more pronounced effects on the for-hire sector which often uses the sale of bag-limit caught fish to pay crew members.

-Snapper Grouper Amendment 16 addressed overfishing in the gag and vermilion snapper fisheries.
+Snapper-grouper Amendment 16 addressed overfishing in the gag and vermilion snapper fisheries.
 The corrective action in response to overfishing always requires harvest reductions and more restrictive regulation.
 Thus, additional short-term adverse social and economic effects would be expected.
 These restrictions will hopefully prevent; however, the stocks from becoming overfished, which would require recovery plans, further harvest restrictions, and additional social and economic losses.

-Snapper Grouper Amendment 17A will address the overfished status of red snapper.
-Because of red snapper bycatch in other snapper grouper fisheries, red snapper rebuilding is expected to require not only closure of the red snapper fishery for a protracted period of time, but also closure of other snapper grouper fisheries in certain areas.
-While red snapper is, in general and compared to other snapper grouper species, not a significant commercial species, it has greater importance as a target species to the recreational sector, especially the for-hire sector in certain areas of the South Atlantic.
+Snapper-grouper Amendment 17A will address the overfished status of red snapper.
+Because of red snapper bycatch in other snapper-grouper fisheries, red snapper rebuilding is expected to require not only closure of the red snapper fishery for a protracted period of time, but also closure of other snapper-grouper fisheries in certain areas.
+While red snapper is, in general and compared to other snapper-grouper species, not a significant commercial species, it has greater importance as a target species to the recreational sector, especially the for-hire sector in certain areas of the South Atlantic.
 Thus, closure of the red snapper fishery alone may have substantive social and economic effects on some businesses and communities.
-Closure of additional snapper grouper fisheries to reduce red snapper bycatch in order to achieve red snapper rebuilding goals is expected to have additional and broader adverse short-term social and economic effects.
+Closure of additional snapper-grouper fisheries to reduce red snapper bycatch in order to achieve red snapper rebuilding goals is expected to have additional and broader adverse short-term social and economic effects.

-Snapper Grouper Amendment 17B will specify harvest controls (ACLs and/or ACTs) and accountability measures (AMs) for several snapper grouper species, as well a allocations for golden tilefish, and modify the framework to allow more efficient modification of these measures in the future, where necessary.
+Snapper-grouper Amendment 17B will specify harvest controls (ACLs and/or ACTs) and accountability measures (AMs) for several snapper-grouper species, as well as a allocations for golden tilefish, and modify the framework to allow more efficient modification of these measures in the future, where necessary.
 While some final specifications of these measures may result in additional short-term reductions in social and economic benefits to participants in the fisheries, these measures would be expected to support more stable management and sustainable social and economic benefits from enhanced resource protection, larger and/or more consistent harvests, and long-term stable stocks.

-4.11 Bycatch Practicability Analysis
+4.12 Bycatch Practicability Analysis

-4.11.1 Population Effects for the Bycatch Species
+4.12.1 Population Effects for the Bycatch Species

-4.11.1.1 Background
+4.12.1.1 Background

-The directed commercial fishery for golden tilefish is prosecuted primarily with longline gear, while black sea bass are predominantly taken with pots (Table 4-23).
-Most snowy grouper and gag are captured with hook and line gear (Table 4-23).
+The directed commercial fishery for golden tilefish is prosecuted primarily with longline gear, while black sea bass are predominantly taken with pots (Table 4-16).
+Most snowy grouper are captured with hook and line gear (Table 4-16).

-Table 4-23.
+Table 4-16.
 Percent commercial catch by gear from 2005-2008.

-Species H&L Diving LL Pot Other Golden tilefish 10.03% 0.00% 89.61% 0.00% 0.35% Black sea bass 11.07% 0.01% 0.01% 88.81% 0.10% Snowy grouper 73.55% 0.00% 26.25% 0.01% 0.19% Gag 94.85% 3.62% 1.31% 0.02% 0.20%
+Species H&L Diving LL Pot Other Golden tilefish 10.03% 0.00% 89.61% 0.00% 0.35% Black sea bass 11.07% 0.01% 0.01% 88.81% 0.10% Snowy grouper 73.55% 0.00% 26.25% 0.01% 0.19%

-During 2005-2008, landings of golden tilefish and snowy grouper were dominated by the commercial sector, black sea bass landings were most abundant in the recreational sector, and landings were split fairly evenly between the two sectors for gag (Table 4-24).
+During 2005-2008, landings of golden tilefish and snowy grouper were dominated by the commercial sector, black sea bass landings were most abundant in the recreational sector, and landings were split fairly evenly between the two sectors for gag (Table 4-17).